tinacms/tina.io/content/guides/nextjs/tina-with-strapi/front-end-setup.md

 }
 ```

-Now, whenever we start our front-end project, we will have access to this `STRAPI_URL`.
-And we'll easily be able to have different environments point to different Strapi servers..
+Whenver we start up our front-end project, this URL will be loaded into our environment and we'll have access to Strapi's location wherever we end up needing it.

 ## Add Tina